tinacms/tina.io/content/docs/getting-started/introduction.md

 ---
-title: Tutorial Introduction
+title: Introductory Tutorial
 id: introduction
 prev: null
 next: /docs/getting-started/cms-set-up
 ---

 Tina is a toolkit for building content management systems.
-This tutorial will walk you through Tina's fundamental building blocks.
-To get the most from Tina, you should have a good working knowledge of JavaScript and React.
+This tutorial will **walk you through Tina's fundamental building blocks** by setting-up editing on a _very simple_ `create-react-app` demo.

-This tutorial will show you how to set-up editing on a _very simple_ `create-react-app` demo.
+> _Note:_ To get the most from Tina, you should have a good **working knowledge of JavaScript and React**.

 ## Why _create-react-app_?

 Tina's UI is built with React.
-Using Tina in a _plain_ React App is the simplest way to get familiar Tina, without helper packages or meta-frameworks. **Understanding the core concepts** introduced in this tutorial will set you up for success if you do end up using Tina with a meta-framework, such as Gatsby or Next.js.
+Using Tina in a _plain_ React App is the simplest way to get familiar Tina, without helper packages or meta-frameworks. **Understanding the core concepts** introduced in this tutorial will set you up for success later down the line.

 Tina's modular design means it can work with most frameworks.
 Whether you're site is static, dynamic, or somewhere in between, Tina gives you the tools you need.
-If you'd like to dive right into using Tina with a React meta-framework, checkout the following these pages:
+If you'd like to dive right into using Tina with a React meta-framework, checkout the following pages:

 - [Next.js Integration](/docs/integrations/nextjs)
 - [Gatsby Integration](/docs/integrations/gatsby)